Inference for Heteroskedastic PCA with Missing Data: Introduction

 \subsection{Our contributions}

 In light of the insufficiency of prior results, this paper takes a step towards developing data-driven inference and uncertainty quantification procedures for PCA, in the hope of accommodating both heteroskedastic noise and missing data.
-Our inference procedures are built on top of two prior estimation algorithms --- a vanilla approach based on singular value decomposition (SVD), and a more refined iterative scheme called \textsf{HeteroPCA} --- to be detailed in Section~\ref{sec:Background:-two-estimation}.
-Our main contributions are summarized as follows. \begin{itemize} \item \textit{Distributional theory for PCA and covariance estimation.} Focusing on the aforementioned two estimators, we derive, in a non-asymptotic manner, row-wise distributional characterizations of the principal subspace estimate, as well as entrywise distributions of the covariance matrix of $\{\bm{x}_{l}\}_{1\leq l\leq n}$.
-These distributional characterizations take the form of certain tractable Gaussian approximations centered at the ground truth. \item \textit{Fine-grained confidence regions and intervals.} Our distributional theory in turns allows for construction of row-wise confidence region for the subspace $\bm{U}^{\star}$ (up to global rotation) as well as entrywise confidence intervals for the matrix $\bm{S}^{\star}$.
-The proposed inference procedures are fully data-driven and do not require prior knowledge of the noise levels and noise distributions. \end{itemize} In particular, our findings highlight the advantages of the inference method based on \textsf{HeteroPCA}: it is theoretically appealing for a much broader range of scenarios (e.g., it allows for a higher missing rate and smaller signal-to-noise ratio) when compared with the SVD-based approach, and it uniformly outperforms the SVD-based approach in all our numerical experiments.
-Further, all of our theory allows the observed data to be highly incomplete and covers heteroskedastic noise, which is previously unavailable.
+Our inference procedures are built on an estimator called \textsf{HeteroPCA} recently proposed by \citet{zhang2018heteroskedastic}, which is an iterative algorithm in nature and will be detailed in Section~\ref{sec:Background:-two-estimation}.
+The main contributions of this paper are summarized as follows. \begin{itemize} \item \textit{Distributional theory for PCA and covariance estimation.} We derive, in a non-asymptotic manner, row-wise distributional characterizations of the principal subspace estimate returned by \textsf{HeteroPCA} (see Theorem~\ref{thm:pca}), as well as entrywise distributional guarantees of the estimate for the covariance matrix estimate of $\{\bm{x}_{l}\}_{1\leq l\leq n}$ (see Theorem~\ref{thm:ce}).
+These distributional characterizations take the form of tractable Gaussian approximations centered at the ground truth.

+\item \textit{Fine-grained confidence regions and intervals.} Our distributional theory in turns allows for construction of row-wise confidence region for the subspace $\bm{U}^{\star}$ (see Algorithm~\ref{alg:PCA-HeteroPCA-CR} and Theorem~\ref{thm:pca-cr}) as well as entrywise confidence intervals for the matrix $\bm{S}^{\star}$ (see Algorithm~\ref{alg:CE-HeteroPCA-CI} and Theorem~\ref{thm:ce-CI}).
+The proposed inference procedures are fully data-driven and do not require prior knowledge of the noise levels. \end{itemize} Along the way, we have significantly strengthened the estimation guarantees for \textsf{HeteroPCA} in the presence of missing data.
+It is noteworthy that all of our theory allows the observed data to be highly incomplete and covers heteroskedastic noise, which is previously unavailable.